fhiso/sources-and-citations/creators-name.md

 removed for the final standard.
 Examples and notes may be retained in the standard.]

-This document defines a *class* for storing the name of an creator [or an ordered list of creators] of a genealogical source in a *citation element*.
+This standard defines a *class* for storing the name of an creator [or an ordered list of creators] of a genealogical source in a *citation element*.
 The word "creator" is used rather than "author" so as also to include editors, compilers, painters and stonemasons.
 The